Monzer al-Kassar

-Monzer al-Kassar (منذر الكسار) (born in Hama, Syria in 1945), also known as the "Prince of Marbella", is an international arms dealer.
+Monzer al-Kassar (منذر الكسار) (born in 1945), also known as the "Prince of Marbella", is a Syrian arms dealer.
 He has been connected to numerous crimes, including the Achille Lauro hijacking and the Iran-Contra scandal.
-On November 20, 2008, he was convicted in U.S. federal court as part of a U.S. government sting, for agreeing to sell arms to undercover agents posing as suppliers for the Revolutionary Armed Forces of Colombia (FARC), a Colombian guerrilla organization.
+On 20 November 2008, he was convicted in U.S. federal court as part of a U.S. government sting, for agreeing to sell arms to undercover agents posing as suppliers for the Revolutionary Armed Forces of Colombia (FARC), a Colombian guerrilla organization.
 He was sentenced to thirty years' imprisonment.

 Early years

 Al-Kassar was born in Hama and grew up in the nearby town of Nebek.
 His father was a lawyer and diplomat who at various times was Syria's ambassador to Canada and India.

 According to U.S. authorities, Monzer's mentor in the drug and arms trade was his older brother, Ghassan, who had begun selling drugs in the late 1960s.
 Ghassan remained in the arms business until his death of natural causes in 2009.

 Al-Kassar attended law school in the late 1960s.

 According to a 2009 report by the United States Congress, Monzer al-Kassar supplied weapons and military equipment to armed groups engaged in violent conflicts in Nicaragua, Brazil, Cyprus, Bosnia, Croatia, Somalia, Iran and Iraq.
 In 1970, al-Kassar had his first Interpol-recorded arrest, for theft, in Trieste, Italy.